atomSS-1/DataStructuresStudyNote/README.md

 ## Projects will be done on C++
 ### [study projects](https://github.com/k89jy/DataStructuresStudyNote/projects)

-## Emphasie dataSturcture when programming.
+## Reason Why I did this : Emphasie dataSturcture when programming.